Ricoh Auto Half E2 Film Camera Review

 Ricoh Auto Half’s lens can produce surprisingly sharp images, even when shot wide-open.
 While the infinity focus is somewhat blurry at 𝒇2.8, daylight will typically force the camera to constrict the aperture to a size that keeps everything in focus.

-Ricoh lens renders medium contrast and shows pleasing qualities like an occasional, barely noticeable swirly bokeh (see the colour photo above, the one on the right).
+The half-frame lens renders medium contrast and shows pleasing qualities like an occasional, barely noticeable swirly bokeh (see the colour photo above, the one on the right and the enlargement below).

 Build quality.